Marco4413/CP77-GalleryCustomFilters/README.md

 > This mod allows other mods to add custom filter rules to better handle screenshots.

 A filter for screenshot names comes bundled with the mod.
-It's useful to filter photo-mode screenshots from custom ones, unless you name your custom screenshots with the `photomode_` prefix.
+By default it only sorts screenshots by name.
+However, with Mod Settings installed, it's possible to configure it to filter out images that have the `photomode_` prefix.

 This mod can also be used by other mods to implement more custom filters.